realmocaccino/jauntyslider/README.md

 **[default: normal]**

-Defines how long the transition will run.
+Defines how long the transition animation will run.

 ### Easing